Azure/Enterprise-Scale/docs/wiki/Community-Calls.md

 ### Slides

-A PDF of the PowerPoint slides are available [here.](./media/community-calls/may-2022/ALZ-Community-Call-02052022.pdf)
+A PDF of the PowerPoint slides is available [here.](./media/community-calls/may-2022/ALZ-Community-Call-02052022.pdf)

 ## 17th November 2021 (17/11/2021)